 Twitter is one of the world’s most populated sites, and a great way to solicit interest from new partners, client companies and customers.
 What are some of the best apps for Twitter that can boost your Twitter followers?
 Before we consider the top 10, let’s stop and review some of the essentials of marketing Twitter.
 Twitter is a website that favors concise writing; with 140 characters, you have only two or three sentences (sometimes one) to either make a point or share a link.
-Therefore, your primary objective with Twitter is to share your work (rarely), share the work of others plenty, and generally associate with everyone within your circle.
+Therefore, your primary objective with (rarely), share the work of others plenty, and generally associate with everyone within your circle.
 Here are the Best 10 Best Helpers for Twitter: Apps and Other Sites that will help you to Social Network your business to the top!

 You can do a great deal of marketing work merely using Twitter’s self-contained tools, such as the follow options, the hashtags, and the connection options.
 That said, there are at least 10 great apps and sites to start using that will help you find more followers.
 Let’s review…